Ffuf

 https://photos.google.com

-.Remember that if a domain isn't identifiable by the DNS then we also need to add its subdomains to the
+.If a domain isn’t identifiable by public DNS, you need to add its subdomains to your

 /opt/useful/SecLists/Discovery/DNS/